Sociology and Interdisciplinary Social Sciences Lecturer Pool

 Brief Description of Duties

-The Department of Sociology and Interdisciplinary Social Sciences (SISS) at San José State University invites applications for lecturer faculty to teach one section of Lesbian, Gay, Bi, Transgender Studies (SOCI 172) during the fall 2021 semester.
+The Department of Sociology and Interdisciplinary Social Sciences (SISS) at San José State University invites highly qualified and motivated applicants for a pool of part-time teaching appointments.
 The performance of instructional responsibilities extends beyond duties in the classroom and includes activities such as: preparation for class, evaluation of student performance, syllabus preparation and revision, holding regular office hours, review of current literature and research in the subject area, regular assessment of course and program learning outcomes and pedagogical improvements.

-Candidate must demonstrate awareness and experience understanding the needs of a student population of great diversity – in age, cultural background, ethnicity, primary language and academic preparation – through inclusive course materials, teaching strategies and advisement.
+- The candidate must demonstrate awareness and experience understanding the needs of a student population of great diversity – in age, abilities, cultural background, ethnicity, religion, economic background, primary language, sexual orientation, gender identity, and academic preparation – through inclusive course materials, teaching strategies and advisement.

 - Masters degree in sociology or related field from an accredited university